Joe-Alfaro/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+Server side routing renders the entire page every time.
+Client side routing only renders updated components.
+Server side is faster on intial render and client side is faster on update renders.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create - post request
+Read - get request
+Update - put request
+Delete - delete request

 - [ ] Mention three tools we can use to make AJAX requests.
+.fetch(), axios, JQuery

 ## Project Set Up